-Airline staffs make mistakes.
-Pets have been forgotten and left on the
+Airline staff make mistakes.
+Pets have been forgotten and left on the tarmac

 requiring long and harrowing trips to correct the error.

-hold can be frightening to pets.
-Also, air turbulence can traumatize pets,
+can be frightening to pets.
+Also, air turbulence can traumatize them, and

 Not all destinations will welcome your pet.
-Hawaii and many foreign destinations
+Quarantine laws in Hawaii and

 you.
 Some forbid the entry of pets altogether.